-- adoption of our OGM solutions on our Saphyr system, Ionic Purification system or successor systems; - our successful creation of an end-to-end solution for OGM; - the successful integration of our BioDiscovery and Purigen businesses; - execution on our commercial and reimbursement strategy involving Bionano Laboratories; - customer demand for current BioDiscovery software solutions, including NxClinical software, and future software solutions developed through BioDiscovery's platform; - the position of our Purigen business in the DNA isolation space of genome analysis and customer demand for our Ionic Purification system; - the timing of customer orders and payments and our ability to recognize revenue; - the rate of utilization of consumables by our customers; - reductions in or other difficulties relating to staffing, capacity, shutdowns or slowdowns of laboratories and other institutions in our customer base, such as reduced or delayed investment in new technologies or spending on products, technologies or consumables; - differences in purchasing patterns across our customer base, including potential differences in consumables spending between earlier adopters of our technologies and more recent customers and variances in rates of increase of consumables spending following new technology purchases; - geopolitical and macroeconomic developments, such as the conflict between Ukraine and Russia and related sanctions, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, the COVID-19 pandemic, inflation, increased cost of goods, supply chain issues, and global financial market conditions; - our ability to successfully integrate new personnel, technology and other assets that we may acquire into our company; - the timing of the introduction of new systems, products, technologies, system and product enhancements and services; - changes in governmental funding of life sciences research and development or other changes that impact budgets, budget cycles or seasonal or other spending patterns of our customers; - future accounting pronouncements or changes in our accounting policies; and - the outcome of any current or future litigation or governmental investigations involving us or other third parties with whom we do business.
+- adoption of our OGM solutions on our Saphyr system, Ionic Purification system or successor systems; - our successful creation of an end-to-end solution for OGM; - the successful integration of our Purigen business; - execution on our commercial and reimbursement strategy involving Bionano Laboratories; - customer demand for current BioDiscovery software solutions, including NxClinical software, and future software solutions developed through BioDiscovery's platform; - · the position of our Purigen business in the DNA isolation space of genome analysis and customer demand for our Ionic Purification system; - the timing of customer orders and payments and our ability to recognize revenue; - the rate of utilization of consumables by our customers; - reductions in or other difficulties relating to staffing, capacity, shutdowns or slowdowns of laboratories and other institutions in our customer base, such as reduced or delayed investment in new technologies or spending on products, technologies or consumables; - differences in purchasing patterns across our customer base, including potential differences in consumables spending between earlier adopters of our technologies and more recent customers and variances in rates of increase of consumables spending following new technology purchases; - geopolitical and macroeconomic developments, such as the conflict between Ukraine and Russia and related sanctions, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, the COVID-19 pandemic, inflation, increased cost of goods, supply chain issues, and global financial market conditions; - · our ability to successfully integrate new personnel, technology and other assets that we may acquire into our company; - the timing of the introduction of new systems, products, technologies, system and product enhancements and services; - changes in governmental funding of life sciences research and development or other changes that impact budgets, budget cycles or seasonal or other spending patterns of our customers; - future accounting pronouncements or changes in our accounting policies; and - the outcome of any current or future litigation or governmental investigations involving us or other third parties with whom we do business.

 In addition, a significant portion of our operating expenses are relatively fixed in nature, including our existing and recently acquired leases, and planned expenditures are based in part on expectations regarding future revenue.
 Accordingly, unexpected revenue shortfalls could decrease our gross margins and cause significant changes in our operating results from quarter to quarter.
 If this occurs, the trading price of our securities could fall substantially.
 This variability and unpredictability caused by factors such as those described above and elsewhere in this section could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
-If our revenue or operating results fall below the expectations of analysts or investors or below any guidance we may provide, or if the guidance we provide is below the expectations of analysts or investors, the price of our securities could decline substantially.
+If our revenue or operating results fall below the expectations of analysts or investors, the price of our securities could decline substantially.
 Such a stock price decline could occur even when we have met or exceeded any previously publicly stated guidance or expectations.